webpack/webpack.js.org/content/how-to/code-splitting/splitting-css.md

   - pksjce
 ---

-In webpack, when you use the css-loader and import CSS into your Javascript files, the CSS is bundled along with your Javascript.
+In webpack, when you use the css-loader and import CSS into your JavaScript files, the CSS is bundled along with your Javascript.
-This has the disadvantage that, you will not be able to utilize the browser's ability to load CSS asynchronously and parallely.
-Instead, your page will have to wait until your whole Javascript bundle is loaded, to style itself. webpack can help with this problem by bundling the CSS separately using [Extract-Text-Webpack-Plugin](https://github.com/webpack/extract-text-webpack-plugin) and the [css-loader](https://github.com/webpack/css-loader).
+This has the disadvantage that, you will not be able to utilize the browser's ability to load CSS asynchronously and parallel.
+Instead, your page will have to wait until your whole JavaScript bundle is loaded, to style itself. webpack can help with this problem by bundling the CSS separately using [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin) and the [css-loader](https://github.com/webpack/css-loader).

 ## Using `css-loader`

-To import css into your Javascript code like [any other module](concept/modules), you will have to use the [css-loader](https://github.com/webpack/css-loader)
+To import css into your JavaScript code like [any other module](concept/modules), you will have to use the [css-loader](https://github.com/webpack/css-loader)
-The webpack config with `css-loader` will look somewhat like
+The webpack config with `css-loader` will look like

 ```javascript
 //webpack.config.js